OctopusDeploy/blog/blog/2019-09/databases-with-blue-green-deployments/index.md

 Taking everything from this post into account for the test scenario; I’d argue the database changes are not required to be deployed at the same time as the code.
 The only requirement is the database changes have to be deployed before the code.
 Deploying a database change days or even weeks before deploying the code might have an added benefit.
 If another application is using the same database (even just for a view), this will give them time to change and test their code.
 Once the database change is up there, the other teams can deploy when they’re ready.

 The real question is, does it make sense to deploy the database changes days or even a week before the code?
 That is a bit trickier to answer.
-My recommendation is to do what makes sense dependent upon the scenario,  but the less change made during a deployment, the better.
+My recommendation is to do what makes sense dependent upon the scenario,  but the fewer changes made during a deployment, the better.
 Generally, fewer changes mean less risk.
 Pushing database changes to production before the code includes risks as well.
 Once development, testing, or UAT starts, additional database changes might be required.
 If the first change makes it to production, other changes will require another push to production.

 My preference is to store the code and database in the same repository.
 Get everything working in a feature branch.
 Merge all the changes in the feature branch at the same time and test and verify at the same time.